CGirdlestone/ECS/README.md

 This is a templated, header only Entity-Component-System implementation (minus the system part) to support composition over inheritance for games.

-Entities are represented by an unsigned 64 bit integer containing a unique ID (the uppermost 16 bits), a version number (for system to validate against) (another 16 bits) and a 32-bit component mask (for a maximum of 32 components).
+Entities are represented by an unsigned 64 bit integer containing a unique ID (the uppermost 16 bits), a version number (for systems to validate against) (another 16 bits) and a 32-bit component mask (for a maximum of 32 components).

 The entity unique ID is used to index into the component array allowing the entity to be tied to it's associated components.